Atraxi/Proto4X/README.md

 - Sectors/planets also control their own diplomacy/research with options for different interpretation of orders or outright rebellion

 ## Build/Run Instructions
+Only tested using Intellij.
+The repository contains a complete valid project, if there are any problems post an issue.
 ### Build
-- With Intellij: Most settings should already be in the existing project, assuming Intellij can find a valid jdk1.8, git, etc.
+- With Intellij: All settings should already be in the existing project, assuming Intellij can find a valid jdk1.8, git, etc.
 - Without Intellij: Untested.
 There is a dependency on https://mvnrepository.com/artifact/org.json/json/20160212.
 Both client and server modules depend on core.

 ### Run
-main() is in Proto.java for both the server and client modules.
 The server *must* be running before starting the client.
-At startup the client attempts to connect to the server via localhost:6789 (hardcoded currently)
+At startup the client attempts to connect to the server via localhost:6789 (hardcoded currently).
-*Run configurations are not currently in the repository.
-Other problems are known on a fresh machine.
-More detail coming soon*
+- With Intellij: Run configurations are provided, configurations with debug (#) show additional info where # indicates the verbosity.
+- Without Intellij: Untested. main() is in {client|server}/Proto.java for both the server and client modules.